 When is your next book coming out?
 The Yellowstone one?

 “Jennifer, did you come here just to beat me up?!”

 He knows my name, he knows me, he called me by name and I haven’t even said hello yet!
 I was so excited.
 Sure I’ve met Tim several times before and had drinks with him on two different occasions at the Book Passage Travel Writers Conference.
 Yeah, we’ve emailed a bit over the years.
-But he meets people all the time and I expected to have to remind him afterwards.
+But he meets people all the time and I expected to have to remind him afterward.

 And then I realized what he said.
 Did I just piss him off?
 He proceeded to tell us that the book was coming out in February and that he was running late.
-I hadn’t known that he was late, I was jut trying to help promote him.
+I hadn’t known that he was late, I was just trying to help promote him.
 Ah, who cares if I ticked him off, he recognized me.
 I was chuffed.